hydro-naut/CE605A/README.md

 # CE605A-Probability

+This repository contains all my solutions to the python projects for the course CE605A: PROBABILITY AND STATISTICS FOR CIVIL ENGINEERS at IIT Kapur Odd Sem 2020

+Following are the questions:

 Q1: Monty Hall paradox: Solve the Monty Hall problem by performing MonteCarlo simulations plot the probability of winning for both options for number
     of simulations ranging between 100 and 1000.